nkalavak/WWCWorkshop_IntroToUnity/README.md

 # Introduction-to-Unity-WWC-Workshop

+# Seattle AR/VR Hackathon: https://www.eventbrite.com/e/seattle-vr-hackathon-6-tickets-36462884469?aff=es2
+(Event also has a free networking mixer on Friday 9/15/2017.
+The apps developed during the hackathon are open for viewing by the public, do come on the evening of 9/17/2017)

+## Microsoft Dream Build Play: https://developer.microsoft.com/en-us/windows/projects/campaigns/dream-build-play-challenge

 ## Installing Unity on Windows or MacOS

 For basic Unity development, ensure your system meets the following requirements: